Eye Expressions Logo 200px Transparent

 Closing Thoughts on Glaucoma Diagnosis and Management

 According to the Canadian National Institute for the Blind (CNIB), over 294.000 people manage vision loss from Glaucoma.
 If you have mild, moderate or severe loss of vision from glaucoma, you are not alone.
-Seek out help from your family & friends, and please don’t hesitate to book an appointment with Dr. Jade or Dr. Sarah.
+Seek out help from your family & friends, and please don’t hesitate to book an appointment with Dr. Jade.
 We are delighted to offer guidance to help you or a loved one with the effects of glaucoma.